 Ximene Trencavel is heiress to Occitan, a land immediately to the north of the Pyrenees.
-She has been brought up in Cathar faith, a religion which sees nothing sinful in the giving or receiving sexual pleasure.
-The Cathar faith regards sexual pleasure as simply a sample of what reunion with the good god would be like.
-Ximene’s Cathar education has given her practical instruction in every aspect of the arts of making love.
+She has been brought up in Cathar faith, a religion which sees nothing sinful in the giving or receiving of sexual pleasure.
+In the Cathar culture, sexual pleasure is simply God’s way of giving a sample of what union with him, or her, might be.

 Ximene’s uncle has offered her hand in marriage to the Black Prince, the heir to the English throne.
 King Jean of the Franks is determined to prevent this marriage and hires the brutal Bertrand du Guesclin to murder Ximene.